Wednesday, February 24, 2010

 17. I collect white ironstone pitchers and Starbucks travel mugs.
 I used to have a huge collection of dragons, they were gorgeous, crystal, pewter, resin, ceramic, all colors and sizes.
 I had to destroy them because hyperspiritual legalistic jerk thought they were a source of evil and made me take a hammer to the entire collection.
 I'm still really mad at myself for agreeing to do that.

 18. I am not a very chatty or vocal person.
 I don't believe in expending energy on things of no value to me, my family, loved ones or the work that I do.
 I can remain silent for long periods of time, but that is no indication of my interest level.
 If I don't have anything pertinent to say, I won't.
 I'm not adept at small talk, never learned how to fashion a perfect comeback line and I don't feel the need to engage conversation most of the time.
 I like being around conversations though, and I'm attracted to chatty people who don't feel uncomfortable being around silent folk like me.
-I can't stand self-aggrandizing, cocky people with an exxagerated sense of self-worth.
+I can't stand self-aggrandizing, cocky people with an exxagerated sense of self-worth.19.
+I have a great fear of flying.
+I am already thinking about what it will be like tomorrow morning when I get on that plane to Rota.
+While I'm in the air all I can think about is how little steel separates me from the atmosphere.
+I listen for noises, smells and I have to look out the window all the time, especially during take off and landing.
+Sometimes I get so scared that on short flights I actually count the seconds from take off the landing.
+On long flights I only use one earphone so that I can listen for strange engine sounds.

 20. I love my job and the people I work with.
 I've been at my school for 16 school years and have been a teacher's aide, teacher, counselor, vice principal and principal.
 If I had it to do over again I would have stayed in the classroom.